Aman5100/statistical_Analysis/README.md

 4)Older customers tend to have higher days since last interaction, showing lower engagement.

-Spending behavior differs across states, indicating potential for region-specific marketing strategies.
+5)Spending behavior differs across states, indicating potential for region-specific marketing strategies.

-Marital status and number of pets show a measurable association based on the chi-square test.
+6)Marital status and number of pets show a measurable association based on the chi-square test.